CX Institutional Sells 209 Shares of NetApp, Inc. $NTAP

-CX Institutional lowered its position in NetApp, Inc. (NASDAQ:NTAP – Free Report) by 10.6% during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 1,756 shares of the data storage provider’s stock after selling 209 shares during the quarter.
+CX Institutional decreased its holdings in shares of NetApp, Inc. (NASDAQ:NTAP – Free Report) by 10.6% in the second quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor owned 1,756 shares of the data storage provider’s stock after selling 209 shares during the period.
 CX Institutional’s holdings in NetApp were worth $187,000 as of its most recent SEC filing.

-NTAP has been the subject of several research reports.
-Bank of America upped their target price on NetApp from $121.00 to $125.00 and gave the stock a “neutral” rating in a report on Monday, August 25th.
-Northland Securities upped their target price on NetApp from $119.00 to $120.00 and gave the stock a “market perform” rating in a report on Thursday, August 28th.
-Citigroup increased their target price on NetApp from $110.00 to $115.00 and gave the company a “neutral” rating in a research report on Monday, August 11th.
-UBS Group increased their target price on NetApp from $108.00 to $114.00 and gave the company a “neutral” rating in a research report on Thursday, August 28th.
-Finally, Wells Fargo & Company dropped their target price on NetApp from $115.00 to $100.00 and set an “equal weight” rating on the stock in a research report on Friday, May 30th.
-Seven investment analysts have rated the stock with a Buy rating and ten have given a Hold rating to the company’s stock.
-According to MarketBeat.com, NetApp currently has an average rating of “Hold” and an average price target of $124.07.
+NTAP has been the topic of a number of recent analyst reports.
+JPMorgan Chase & Co. increased their price target on shares of NetApp from $115.00 to $130.00 and gave the company an “overweight” rating in a report on Thursday, July 17th.
+Morgan Stanley set a $117.00 price target on shares of NetApp in a report on Thursday, August 28th.
+Barclays increased their price target on shares of NetApp from $117.00 to $125.00 and gave the company an “overweight” rating in a report on Thursday, August 28th.
+Citigroup increased their price target on shares of NetApp from $110.00 to $115.00 and gave the company a “neutral” rating in a report on Monday, August 11th.
+Finally, UBS Group increased their price target on shares of NetApp from $108.00 to $114.00 and gave the company a “neutral” rating in a report on Thursday, August 28th.
+Seven analysts have rated the stock with a Buy rating and ten have assigned a Hold rating to the stock.
+Based on data from MarketBeat.com, NetApp presently has a consensus rating of “Hold” and a consensus target price of $124.07.

-In other NetApp news, CEO George Kurian sold 8,750 shares of NetApp stock in a transaction dated Wednesday, September 17th.
-The stock was sold at an average price of $122.91, for a total transaction of $1,075,462.50.
-Following the completion of the transaction, the chief executive officer owned 274,938 shares in the company, valued at approximately $33,792,629.58.
+In other news, CEO George Kurian sold 8,750 shares of NetApp stock in a transaction on Wednesday, September 17th.
+The shares were sold at an average price of $122.91, for a total transaction of $1,075,462.50.
+Following the transaction, the chief executive officer owned 274,938 shares in the company, valued at $33,792,629.58.
 This trade represents a 3.08% decrease in their position.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Also, EVP Elizabeth M. O’callahan sold 1,000 shares of NetApp stock in a transaction dated Wednesday, September 10th.
-The shares were sold at an average price of $123.67, for a total value of $123,670.00.
-Following the transaction, the executive vice president owned 23,628 shares of the company’s stock, valued at $2,922,074.76.
-The trade was a 4.06% decrease in their position.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, EVP Elizabeth M. O’callahan sold 1,000 shares of NetApp stock in a transaction on Wednesday, September 10th.
+The stock was sold at an average price of $123.67, for a total transaction of $123,670.00.
+Following the transaction, the executive vice president owned 23,628 shares in the company, valued at $2,922,074.76.
+This represents a 4.06% decrease in their position.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 28,750 shares of company stock valued at $3,255,778 in the last quarter.
-Company insiders own 0.28% of the company’s stock.
+Insiders have sold a total of 28,750 shares of company stock worth $3,255,778 in the last quarter.
+Corporate insiders own 0.28% of the company’s stock.

 NetApp Dividend Announcement

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, October 22nd.
-Shareholders of record on Friday, October 3rd will be paid a dividend of $0.52 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, October 22nd.
+Stockholders of record on Friday, October 3rd will be paid a dividend of $0.52 per share.
+This represents a $2.08 annualized dividend and a dividend yield of 1.7%.
 The ex-dividend date is Friday, October 3rd.
-This represents a $2.08 dividend on an annualized basis and a dividend yield of 1.7%.
-NetApp’s dividend payout ratio (DPR) is presently 36.75%.
+NetApp’s dividend payout ratio (DPR) is currently 36.75%.

 NetApp Company Profile